 Companies can use other types of financial instruments as a part of their compensation plan.
 In the case when stocks are granted, employees receive shares at the moment of the grant.
 So these can be exercised right away without the need to wait for the vesting process to happen.
 Thus, employees can exercise the grants whenever they desire and become shareholders of the company at that moment.

-Finally, phantom shares work similarly to stock options.
+Finally, phantom shares, also known as virtual stock options, work similarly to stock options.
 However, upon exercising or when the liqudity event (stakeholders can cash out their ownership: acquisition, merger, IPO) happens, employees receive cash directly rather than equity.
 It means that employees are granted the right to a payment at a prespecified time or during particular circumstances such as a liquidity event.

 So, after having described what an ESOP is and how it works, let us now see how it can help your business and why it continues to gain popularity among companies all over the world.